catseye/The-Dossier/article/Recollected Games.md

 I remember it from a café in a small farming community in Manitoba.

+### Superguy

+I remember seeing this at the Greyhound station in Winnipeg — back when it was located in the downtown, and back when it had a shop with a whole row of arcade machines in it.
+This is also where I first saw Super Mario Brothers, fwiw.

+Notable because — well, it was a top-down view, which was truly top-down;
+you saw the top of the protagonist's head, not their rear or side profile.
+On top of that, you could jump.
+On top of that, IIRC, you could change direction while jumping.
+So, while running southest, you could jump over an obstacle such as a rock, and then while over the rock, you could move northeast, then west, then east, then finally land north of the rock.
+And this seemed more like lax game design and/or programming, than anything intentional, but who knows.

 #### To Research

 * Bubble Sink thing game